everli/uppy-ios-sdk/README.md

   * downloadUrl: String - Contains the download link for the latest build.
   * isForced: Bool - Checks if the latest update is forced.

-- NOTE: Be sure to call `initialize(with baseUrl: and mode:)` before calling this method.
+   - NOTE: Be sure to call `initialize(applicationID: with baseUrl: and mode:)` before calling this method.

 ### Logs and debugging